Sokthearith/Final_webdesign/README.md

 ## Getting Started

-1. Place book cover images in `bookshop/assets/images/` (see image filenames in `bookshop/assets/images/README.md`)
+1. Place book cover images in `bookshop/assets/images/`
 2. Open `bookshop/index.html` with Live Server or any web server
 3. Browse books, login, and add items to cart